 - 4.2 Some plumbing systems may be subject to pressure fluctuations, where such fluctuations exceed the manufacturer's tolerances RPZ relief valves may be prone to discharge.
-For this reason consideration shall be given as to whether the use of a RPZ valve is appropriate or other work is required to prevent pressure fluctuations. - 4.3 Any discharge originating from a RPZ relief valve must be readily visible.
+For this reason consideration shall be given as to whether the use of a RPZ valve is suitable or other work is required to prevent the unwanted discharge of water from the relief valve. - 4.3 Any discharge originating from a RPZ relief valve must be readily visible.
 The relief valve can discharge directly onto the floor or to drain.
 There must be an appropriate air gap between the relief valve discharge point and any arrangement used to channel it to waste.
-That is to say a Type AA or AB air gap or an air break to drain installed in accordance with the requirements of EN 1717.
-If installed in a cabinet provision should be made to allow any discharge from the relief valve to drain freely. - 4.4 Unless a RPZ valve is specifically designed for vertical or inclined installation, it shall be installed horizontally with the relief valve discharging downwards.
-Large assemblies should be fitted with additional support brackets as necessary. - 4.5 Unless otherwise agreed with the water undertaker, or already incorporated, an inline strainer shall be installed immediately upstream of a RPZ valve. - 4.6 To minimize the discharge of water, when a RPZ is repaired or replaced, and facilitate maintenance and testing, sufficient servicing valves shall be installed immediately upstream and downstream of the RPZ valve assembly.
-The servicing valve on the inlet should be upstream of any inlet strainer installed.
-(See figure 3.) - 4.7 Before a RPZ valve is first or re-commissioned it shall be flushed and, if required, disinfected in accordance with an appropriate standard. - 4.8 It is recommended that a test record card (see figure 4) be attached to or left adjacent to the RPZ valve.
+That is to say an air break to drain installed in accordance with the requirements of the current version of BS EN 1717, or a Type AA or AB air gap.
+If installed in a cabinet provision should be made to allow any discharge from the relief valve to drain freely. - 4.4 Unless a RPZ valve is specifically designed, and is of an appropriate quality and standard, for vertical or inclined installation, it shall be installed horizontally with the relief valve discharging downwards.
+Large assemblies should be fitted with additional support brackets as necessary. - 4.5 Unless otherwise agreed with the water undertaker, or already incorporated as part of the valve, an inline strainer shall be installed immediately upstream of a RPZ valve. - 4.6 To minimize the discharge of water (when a RPZ is repaired or replaced) and facilitate maintenance and testing, sufficient servicing valves shall be installed immediately upstream and downstream of the RPZ valve assembly.
+The servicing valve on the inlet should be upstream of any inlet strainer installed (see figure 3). - 4.7 Before a RPZ valve is first or re-commissioned it shall be flushed and, if required, disinfected in accordance with an appropriate standard. - 4.8 It is recommended that a test record card (see figure 4) be attached to or left adjacent to the RPZ valve.